awsdocs/amazon-aurora-user-guide/doc_source/mysql-replication-gtid.md

    + `gtid_mode` – `ON` or `ON_PERMISSIVE`
    + `enforce_gtid_consistency` – `ON`

 1. Associate the DB cluster parameter group with the Aurora MySQL cluster\.
-To do so, follow the procedures in [Working with DB parameter groups and DB cluster parameter groups](USER_WorkingWithParamGroups.md)\.
+To do so, follow the procedures in [Working with parameter groups](USER_WorkingWithParamGroups.md)\.

 1. In Aurora MySQL version 3 and higher, optionally specify how to assign GTIDs to transactions that don't include them\.
 To do so, call the stored procedure in [mysql\.rds\_assign\_gtids\_to\_anonymous\_transactions \(Aurora MySQL version 3 and higher\)](AuroraMySQL.Reference.md#mysql_assign_gtids_to_anonymous_transactions)\.